Lunvrc/LunRollHistory/README.md

 Three ways:

 - **`/lrh`** (or `/lunrollhistory`) - toggles the window.
-- **Minimap button** - the dice icon on the minimap ring.
-Left click opens the ledger, right click jumps to capture settings, drag moves it around the ring.
+- **Minimap button** - the icon on the minimap ring.
+Left click opens the window, right click jumps to capture settings, drag moves it around the ring.
   Hide it with `/lrh minimap` or the toggle on the Appearance page.
-- **Addon compartment** - the menu behind the icon next to the minimap clock, wired up through the TOC so it costs no taint.

 ## Commands